infinum/frontend-handbook/Code Quality/Reviewing a pull request.md

 ## Common things to look out for

--   the code should have been linted and prettified before the code review
+-   The code should have been linted and prettified before the code review
--   the code should be tested using unit tests
+-   The code should be tested using unit tests
--   the code should not lower the code coverage on the project
+-   The code should not lower the code coverage on the project
--   the code should follow the design specification
+-   The code should follow the design specification
--   tricky parts of the code that are hard to understand should have either inline documentation or a link to external documentation
+-   Tricky parts of the code that are hard to understand should have either inline documentation or a link to external documentation

 ## Responsibility